zephinzer/healthcheckr/README.md

 go run . verify http;
 ```

-To test the worker mode, you'll need to create a Telegram bot and a Slack webhook.
+To test the worker mode locally, you'll need to:
+1. Create a Telegram bot (ask @BotFather)
+2. Create a Slack webhook (add the app in Slack)
+3. Start the utility HTTP server (instructions above)

 Then create a `.envrc` file and define the following: